luizbgomide/sovereign/rules.md

 ### Advancement Benefits

-**More HP.** To determine their new maximum, they roll their hit die for each level they now possess, adding their Con to each die.
+**More HP.** To determine their new maximum, they roll their hit die for each level they now possess, adding their CON to each die.
 No individual die can be reduced below 1 point, even with a negative CON.
 If the total roll is greater than their current maximum HP, they take the roll.
-If less or equal, their maximum HP increases by one.
+Otherwise, their maximum HP increases by one.

 **Better Saves.** Their saving throw scores decrease by one, making it easier to succeed on saving throws by rolling equal or over it.
 As a first level character has saving throw scores of 15, reaching second level would lower them to 14, modified by their appropriate attributes.

-**Improved Attack Bonus.** A Delver’s attack bonus improves according to their level and their chosen class.
+**Improved Attack Bonus.** A Delver’s attack bonus improves according to their level and their chosen [class](/classes).

 **Gain Advancement Points.** A Delver who advances a level gains three advancement points they can spend on improving their skills or attributes.
-Experts and Partial Experts gain an extra bonus Advancement Point to spend (via Quick Learner), giving them four points each time they advance.
+Experts and Partial Experts gain an extra bonus Advancement Point to spend (via [Quick Learner](/classes#class-ability-quick-learner)), giving them four points each time they advance.

 The cost for improving a skill is listed below.
 Every skill level must be purchased in order; to gain level 1 in a skill you need to pay one point for level 0 and then two points for level 1.
 A Delver must be the requisite minimum level to increase a skill to certain levels.
-Less hardened adventurers simply don’t have the focus and real-life experience to attain such a pitch of mastery.
+Less hardened adventurers simply don’t have the focus and real-life experience to higher degrees of mastery.

 | Skill Level | Point Cost | Min Delver Level |
 | ----------- | ---------- | ---------------- |